 Canada's Conservative Party government got rid of the hated Goods & Services Tax (GST), but replaced it with a Harmonized Sales Tax (HST), which is 13 percent in Ontario -- in other words, it's a consumption tax that hits the poor and the middle class a lot harder than it hits the rich, which means Canada's conservatives are just as bastardish as America's.

 Ottawa's north-south streets increase in address numbers moving away from the Ottawa River, while the Rideau Canal divides the city into east and west.
 OC Transpo (not "Transport") runs public transit in the area, with single rides costing C$3.45.
 Get a DayPass for C$8.10.
+The city has no freeway "beltway."

 The drinking age in the Province of Ontario is 19.
 Across the river in Quebec, it's 18.
 Postal Codes in the Ottawa section of Ontario start with the letter K, and on the Quebec side of the river, with J. The Area Code for Ottawa is 613, and for the Quebec side 819, with 873 as an overlay.